eneskemalergin/Data_Science_with_Python/README.md

 __8. Thinking like a Data Scientist:__

-You have to think like one...
+You have to think like one, I know this is a little ambiguous but there are some sources that might help you think like a Data Scientist ... |< add sources >|

 ---